The Price Law Firm

 • the most recent quarterly and annual statements for any pension, 401K account, SEP account, stock and stock options.

-7. Find a Collaborative lawyer.
-If you want to have a Collaborative divorce (or other family law matter), you need to have a Collaborative Law-trained attorney.
-When you meet with an attorney for the first time, you should find out whether the attorney has completed at least a basic two-day Collaborative training.
-If the attorney has not, you should at least talk with another attorney who is trained, even if you like the first attorney you meet.
+If you want to have a Collaborative divorce, you need to have a Collaborative Law-trained attorney.
+When you meet with an attorney for the first time, find out whether the attorney has completed at least a basic two-day Collaborative training and how many Collaborative cases the attorney has handled.
+If the attorney has not done the training or handled many cases, you should at least talk with another attorney who is trained, even if you like the first attorney you meet.
 This is a life-changing process, so you need to be sure you have carefully chosen your attorney.

-9. Sign a fee agreement and pay the retainer.
+Sign a fee agreement and pay the retainer.
 To complete the deal, make sure you get a written contract spelling out your obligations in plain English.
 You should expect to pay a substantial retainer on a major case.
+The attorney should keep you informed about the balance on your retainer and attorney fees.

-BONUS: Timeline — It will really help your attorney if you will prepare a timeline of the major events of your marriage.
+It will really help your attorney if you will prepare a timeline of the major events of your marriage.
 Add a lot of details.
+Include major life events, financial high points and low points and any issues that upset you, your spouse or other family members.
+It helps to add good events as well.